 In accordance with the commitment under the National Water Initiative, metropolitan and regional water delivery agencies participate in the annual completion of performance indicators for the Bureau of Meteorology in accordance with the National urban water utility performance reporting framework: Indicators and definitions handbook (NPF handbook), which is sometimes updated.
-The commission's definitions are referenced back to the January 2018 NPF handbook.
+The commission's definitions are referenced to the 2023 NPF handbook.

-Our definitions are generally consistent with the NPF unless there are specific differences in the state jurisdictional codes, regulations or legal requirements.
+Our definitions are generally consistent with the NPF unless there are specific differences in the state jurisdictional codes, regulations, or legal requirements.
 Where the NPF definition differs from our definition, water businesses should use our definition.